eliashby/TDD_Python/README.md

 # TDD_Python
-Practive using TDD with Python ( Test Driven Development )
+Practice using TDD with Python ( Test Driven Development )